michaelkeeling/saturn2017-architecture-functional-workshop/position-papers/questions-about-the-functional-frontier-michael-keeling.md

 * What properties of a design are required to call something _functional_?
 How many of these properties are required (or what combinations) to achieve the quality attributes promised by functional architecture?
+* What does functional thinking buy us?
+Perhaps there are other desireable properties beyond quality attributes that we get by taking a functional approach.
 * What existing patterns and tactics might fall under this umbrella (see brainstorm below).
 * When is state considered _functional_ and when is it not?
 * Can we come up with a better name than _functional architecture_?